 Taste: Some Peppery heat, Juicy Raspberries, Red Apples, Vanilla and Toffee.
 Lovely silky texture on the palate.

-This only serves to heighten the anticipation for the next release, which by the way, should be a peated expression available sometime in 2019.
+This only serves to heighten the anticipation for the next release, which by the way, should be a peated expression sometime in 2019.
 That will no doubt be a dram worth waiting for but in the meantime, should you be lucky enough to get hold of the first release, take my advice and open it.
-The pleasure to be gained from sipping on a brand new single malt whisky at the time of its initial release and living through an historic moment is far greater than whatever profit you may make from flipping the bottle in a few years time.
+The pleasure to be gained from sipping on a brand new single malt whisky at the time of its initial release and living through an historic moment is far greater than whatever profit you might make from flipping the bottle in a few years time.